 Josiah McC.
 Heyman, PhD is Professor of Anthropology and Chair of the Department of Anthropology and Sociology at University of Texas El Paso (for identification purposes only).
 He is currently conducting research on access and barriers to health care for immigrants, and Latinos more generally, in El Paso, Texas.
 His previous work has examined U.S. border enforcement, U.S. border officers, and border communities and cultures.
 He is the author of Finding a Moral Heart for U.S. Immigration Policy: An Anthropological Perspective (Washington, DC: American Anthropological Association), Life and Labor on the Border: Working People of Northeastern Sonora, Mexico, 1886-1986 (Tucson: University of Arizona Press), and more than fifty scholarly articles and book chapters.
 He was chair of the Society for Applied Anthropology Public Policy committee from 2001-2007 and has participated extensively in the U.S.-Mexico Border and Immigration Task Force.

-Jennifer S. Hirsch, PhD is Associate Professor in the Department of Sociomedical Sciences at the Mailman School of Public Health of Columbia University.
+Jennifer S. Hirsch, PhD is Professor in the Department of Sociomedical Sciences at the Mailman School of Public Health of Columbia University.
 Her research focuses on gender, sexuality, and reproductive health, U.S.-Mexico migration and migrant health, and the applications of anthropological theory and methods to public health research and programs.
 Her books include the 2003 landmark volume, A Courtship After Marriage: Sexuality and Love in Mexican Transnational Families, which explored changing ideas and practices of love, sexuality and marriage among Mexicans in the U.S. and in Mexico, and two edited volumes on the comparative anthropology of love (Modern Loves, edited with Holly Wardlow, and Love and Globalization, edited with Mark Padilla, Richard Parker, Miguel Muñoz Laboy, and Robert Sember).
 She is also lead author of The Secret: Love, Marriage and HIV, which presents findings from a recently completed NIH-funded comparative ethnographic study that explores the factors that put married women at risk for HIV infection in five countries: Mexico, Nigeria, Uganda, Vietnam, and Papua New Guinea.

 Seth M. Holmes, PhD, MD is Martin Sisters Endowed Chair Assistant Professor in the School of Public Health and the Graduate Program in Medical Anthropology at the University of California Berkeley.
 His work as a cultural and medical anthropologist and physician focuses broadly on social hierarchies, health disparities, and the ways in which perceptions of social difference naturalize and normalize these inequalities.
 He is author of Fresh Fruit, Broken Bodies: Migrant Farmworkers in the United States (University of California, 2013) which examines the experiences of migrant farmworkers and the conditions that undermine migrant health and healthcare.